 ESTA is supposed to provide an application status report within 72 hours of filing the application.
 The response may authorize travel, report that authorization is still pending, or state that travel authorization is denied.
 If the ESTA refuses to authorize travel, the traveler should apply to the Department of State for a visa.

 Sn ESTA denial does not prohibit travel to the U.S. but only prohibits travel through the Visa Waiver Program.
 Those needing assistance with the Visa Waiver Program/Electronic System for Travel Authorization (ESTA) may wish to consult a seasoned immigration lawyer for more information.
-Call today to schedule a consultation.
+Contact us today to schedule a consultation.